viktorarias/SVG-drawing-animation-with-tweenmax/README.md

+#SVG drawing and animation using TweenMax

-Here you can find how to create dynamics paths into SVG tag sotorage all coordinates in a simple array.
+Here you can find how to create dynamics paths into SVG tag, storing all coordinates in a simple array.
-For this example, i needed to create a HTML element using NS some like this:
+For this example, I needed to create a HTML element using NS for use in SVG tag, some like this:

 ```
 let createPath = document.createElementNS(NS,'path');